 We treat the leading effect of the intertube DDI as a modification to the 1D trapping potentials.
-Its effect depends on the atom distribution across the entire 2D array of 1D gases.
+It depends on the atom distribution across the entire 2D array of 1D gases.
 During the equilibrium state preparation, the intertube DDI affects the atom number and the temperature of each 1D gas.
 Later, it also affects the dynamics of the 1D gases during the expansion used to measure the rapidity distribution.
 For sufficiently long expansion times, the intertube DDI energy is converted into kinetic energy, and the rapidity distribution is slightly modified from that in the equilibrium state.
 Remarkably, we find that the changes in the rapidity distribution introduced by the intertube DDI (to the equilibrium state and during the expansion dynamics) nearly cancel each other, resulting in a measured rapidity distribution that is very close to that predicted in the absence of the intertube DDI.
-Therefore, the DDI is unlikely to be the cause for the disagreement between the model and experimental results in Ref.~\cite{li_zhang_23}.
-Nonthermal effects, due to the near-integrability of the 1D gases, are the most probable cause.
-We will explore them in future studies.
+Therefore, the DDI is unlikely to be the cause of the disagreement between the model and experimental results in Ref.~\cite{li_zhang_23}.
+Nonthermal effects, due to the near-integrability of the 1D gases, are the most probable cause; we leave this exploration to future studies.

-The manuscript is organized as follows.
-In Sec.~\ref{sec:model}, we review the experimental setup and the theoretical modeling used in Ref.~\cite{li_zhang_23}.
+The paper is organized as follows.
+In Sec.~\ref{sec:model} we review the experimental setup and the theoretical modeling used in Ref.~\cite{li_zhang_23}.
 We then discuss how we account for the leading effect of the intertube DDI via a modification of the 1D trapping potentials.
-In Sec.~\ref{sec:initialstate}, we systematically study the effect of the intertube DDI during the equilibrium state preparation in the experiments.
-In Sec.~\ref{sec:expansion}, we discuss how the intertube DDI modifies the (otherwise conserved) rapidity distributions during the 1D expansion.
+In Sec.~\ref{sec:initialstate} we systematically study the effect of the intertube DDI during the equilibrium state preparation in the experiments.
+In Sec.~\ref{sec:expansion} we discuss how the intertube DDI modifies the (otherwise conserved) rapidity distributions during the 1D expansion.
 Our main findings are summarized in Sec.~\ref{sec:summary}.